OmarCastro/cmd-polkit/CONTRIBUTING.md

 - You are familiar with Git.
 - For testing, you have valgrind installed
-- For documentation: you have NodeJs installed
+- For documentation: you have NodeJs installed (recommended to use the latest LTS version)